Don’t Only Look at Properties When There Is a Problem

 The data relating to real estate on this Web site derive in part from the Carolina Multiple Listing Services, Inc. IDX program.
 Brokers make an effort to deliver accurate information, but buyers should independently verify any information on which they will rely in a transaction.
 All properties are subject to prior sale, change or withdrawal.
 Neither Savvy + Co.
 Real Estate nor any listing broker shall be responsible for any typographical errors, misinformation, or misprints, and they shall be held totally harmless from any damages arising from reliance upon this data.
 This data is provided exclusively for consumers -- personal, non-commercial use and may not be used for any purpose other than to identify prospective properties they may be interested in purchasing. © 2025 Carolina Multiple Listing Services, Inc.

-Data updated May 1, 2025
+Data updated October 20, 2025

 The Peninsula homes for rent